Definitions

 • already deprotonated acids are more difficult to further deprotonate

-• strong bases usually contain an ionically bonden $-OH$ group
+• strong bases usually contain an ionically bonden OH group

 • these are usually hydroxides